voyagr/voyagr/README.md

 # This is Voyagr

 ## [Voyagr.co](http://voyagr.co)
-Get rid of that box of momentos without worry.
+Get rid of that box of mementos without worry.
 Voyagr lets you collect photos, videos, sounds, and text.
 Arrange those memories on a page to keep for yourself or share it with others.
 Invite your trip companions to upload media to your trip "Suitcase" and collaboratively edit online.

 ## Composition
 Voyagr uses: